top of page

 • Research native history in your area.
 Use this tool to explore where Indigenous people reside, past and present.

 • Unpack American traditions that are rooted in falsehoods.
-For example, "Thanksgiving" is a Day of Mourning for many Native American tribes.
+For example, "Thanksgiving" is a Day of Mourning for many tribes.

 • How can you update your traditions while being conscious of the impact they have and have had on others?